Public Service Act 2020

 You could also call this:

-If you are a chief executive or on a board of a public service agency, you must develop the leadership skills of your employees.
-You also need to be able to move senior leaders around in your agency to help meet the needs of the public service.
+If you are a chief executive or on a board of a public service agency, you must develop the leadership skills of your senior employees.
+You also need to be able to move your senior leaders around to meet the needs of the public service.

-You have to help the Commissioner develop a leadership strategy as set out in section 61.
+You have to help the Commissioner develop a leadership strategy, as outlined in section 61.

-As an employer in a public service agency, when you appoint senior leaders, you must consider the leadership strategy and deploy them accordingly.
+As an employer of staff in a public service agency, you must choose and deploy senior leaders while considering the leadership strategy.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.